Benchmark Electronics, Inc. (BHE): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1986 Management Buyout Became an independent entity, setting the stage for focused growth in electronics manufacturing services (EMS).
+1986 Management Buyout from Intermedics Established the company as an independent entity, Electronics, Inc., setting the stage for focused growth in the EMS market.

 Benchmark Electronics, Inc.'s Transformative Moments